melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 * Commercial hook-and-line: Figures \ref{fig:endyr-selex-COM-HKL}, \ref{fig:sel03_len_timevary_surf_flt1sex1}, \ref{fig:len-pearson-COM-HKL}, and \ref{fig:mean-len-fit-COM-HKL}
 * Commercial net: Figures \ref{fig:endyr-selex-COM-NET}, \ref{fig:len-pearson-COM-NET}, and \ref{fig:mean-len-fit-COM-NET}
-* Recreational retained PC: Figures \ref{fig:endyr-selex-REC-PC}, \ref{fig:sel03_len_timevary_surf_flt4sex1},  \ref{fig:len-pearson-REC-PC}  and \ref{fig:mean-len-fit-REC-PC}
+* Recreational retained PC: Figures \ref{fig:endyr-selex-REC-PC}, \ref{fig:sel03_len_timevary_surf_flt4sex1},  \ref{fig:len-pearson-REC-PC}  and \ref{fig:mean-len-fit-REC-PC
 * Recreational discard PC Figures \ref{fig:endyr-selex-REC-PC-DIS}, \ref{fig:len-pearson-REC-PC-DIS}  and \ref{fig:mean-len-fit-REC-PC-DIS}
 * Recreational retained PR: Figures \ref{fig:endyr-selex-REC-PR}, \ref{fig:sel03_len_timevary_surf_flt6sex1}, \ref{fig:len-pearson-REC-PR} and \ref{fig:mean-len-fit-REC-PR}
-* WCGBT survey: Figures \ref{fig:endyr-selex-NWFSC-TWL}, \ref{fig:endyr-selex-NWFSC-TWL}, \ref{fig:len-pearson-NWFSC-TWL}  and \ref{fig:mean-len-fit-NWFSC-TWL}
+* WCGBT survey: Figures \ref{fig:endyr-selex-NWFSC-TWL}, \ref{fig:len-pearson-NWFSC-TWL}  and \ref{fig:mean-len-fit-NWFSC-TWL}
-* CDFW research survey: Figures \ref{fig:len-pearson-CDFW-RESEARCH} \ref{fig:mean-len-fit-CDFW-RESEARCH}
+* CDFW research survey: Figures \ref{fig:len-pearson-CDFW-RESEARCH} and  \ref{fig:mean-len-fit-CDFW-RESEARCH}
-* NWFSC hook-and-line survey: Figure \ref{fig:len-pearson-NWFSC-HKL}, and \ref{fig:mean-len-fit-NWFSC-HKL}
+* NWFSC hook-and-line survey: Figure \ref{fig:len-pearson-NWFSC-HKL} and \ref{fig:mean-len-fit-NWFSC-HKL}
 * Early NWFSC hook-and-line survey: Figures \ref{fig:len-pearson-EARLY-HKL} and \ref{fig:mean-len-fit-EARLY-HKL}

 Fits to the time-aggregated length comps were best for the commercial, recreational, and NWFSC survey fleets Figure \@ref(fig:lenfits-all).
-The NWFSC trawl survey does not sample primary adult habitat types, resulting in a multi-modal length frequency distribution that is difficult for the model to reproduce Figure \@ref(fig:lenfits-all).
+The NWFSC trawl survey does not effectively sample primary adult habitat types, resulting in a multi-modal length frequency distribution that is difficult for the model to reproduce Figure \@ref(fig:lenfits-all).
 Fits to the early CDFW research fleet are poor, but the data informing these years are relatively sparse in comparison to current sampling programs such as CRFS.
-Length composition data from the recreational fleets show evidence of modal progressions due to strong year classes (e.g., the 1999 year class showing up around 2002), do not show evidence of strong patterns in the pearson residual plots, and the model is able to track associated changes in mean length over time.
+Length composition data from the recreational fleets show evidence of modal progressions due to strong year classes (e.g., the 1999 year class showing up around 2002), there are no patterns in the pearson residual plots, and the model is able to track associated changes in mean length over time.

-The commercial hook-and-line fleet (and mirrored commercial trawl fleet) were fit to time-varying asymptotic selectivity and the size a full selectivity shifts to smaller fish in the more recent time block (50 cm to 34 cm).
-The most noticeable change in selectivity for the commercial fleet is the implementation of the CCAs and additional regulatory changes.
+The commercial hook-and-line fleet (and mirrored commercial trawl fleet) were fit to time-varying asymptotic selectivity and the size at full selectivity shifts to smaller fish in the more recent time block (from 50 cm to 34 cm).
+The most likely change in selectivity for the commercial fleet is the implementation of the CCAs and additional regulatory changes in the early 2000s.
 Catches from the commercial net fishery declined prior to the CCAs.
-The length compositions from the net fishery did not support a dome shaped selectivity and it was fixed to have asymptotic selectivity (Figure \@ref(fig:endyr-selex-COM-NET)).
+The length compositions from the net fishery did not support a dome shaped selectivity and parameters were fixed to have asymptotic selectivity (Figure \@ref(fig:endyr-selex-COM-NET)).

 Dome-shaped selectivity for the recreational PC and PR fleets are similar with the PR fleet encountering smaller fish than the PC fleet, whereas the recreational discards fleet does not select any fish larger than ~35 cm (Figures \@ref(fig:endyr-selex-REC-PC), \@ref(fig:endyr-selex-REC-PC-DIS), \@ref(fig:endyr-selex-REC-PR)).
-A number of regulatory changes (e.g., establishment of the CCAs, depth restrictions) supported time blocks in both recreational retained fleets resulting in narrower selectivity patterns in the 2000s.
+A number of regulatory changes (e.g., establishment of the CCAs, depth restrictions) supported time blocks in both recreational retained fleets and resulted in narrower selectivity patterns in the 2000s.

 Both fishery-independent hook-and-line surveys were fit to asymptotic selectivity because attempts to estimate dome-shaped selectivity resulted in poorly informed parameters (very large SEs) for terminal selectivity and the descending width.
 The length composition data from 2004-2013 for the NWFSC Hook-and-Line survey were fit as a ‘dummy’ fleet, and allowed to take a dome shape due to the lack of sampling inside the CCA where fish of larger size were observed.